How to Grow Star Anise | Care and Growing Star Anise

 Fertilizer

-If you have amended the growing medium with plenty of organic matter, then don’t worry much about feeding the plant.
-Use aged manure or compost once a month to boost growth.
-You can also use a balanced liquid fertilizer, diluted to 1/4 of its strength, once in 4-6 weeks.
+If you have amended the growing medium with plenty of organic matter, don’t worry much about feeding the plant.
+To boost growth, use aged manure or compost once a month.
+You can also use a balanced liquid fertilizer diluted to 1/4 of its strength once every 4-6 weeks.

 Pests and Diseases

-There are not any specific pest or disease that bothers it.
+There are not any specific pests or diseases that bother it.
 Star anise itself has antibacterial and pest-repellent properties.
 However, it might occasionally get contracted by fungal infestations like Alternaria Blight or Downy Mildew.

 Snip away the affected stems and use an insecticidal soap solution to fight the diseases.
 Avoid overwatering to bar further infestation.